Here’s what the past several years have taught me: you cannot cure retroactive jealousy through thought alone.

-In short: we think that thinking will be our way out.
+In short: we think that thinking harder will be our way to cure retroactive jealousy.

 We think the solution to our problem lies somewhere in our, or our partner’s, brain.
 We will receive that ultimate reassurance, or come to that elusive conclusion, or experience a cathartic “Aha!” moment and will finally be able to move on with our lives.
 We think we can cure retroactive jealousy through conscious thought.